haikarthikssk/Orka-Server/README.md

 ## Why Orka ?
   I am aware that there are lot of tools available to control multiple clients.
 Most of them are command line tools.
 I wanted to create a one click access Gui tool to control Multiple clients.
 And that's why Orka was born.
 Peace!....

+### Caution!
+Orka is in Aplha Stage.
+Many features(like authentication) are yet to be merged.
+Kindly avoid using it in production environment.